The following regulations apply to events held on University property and other locations reserved or controlled by a student organization.

 Events held on campus may reflect the University of Missouri, and therefore should be appropriate for a public institution of higher education.
-It is our expectation that student organizations and/or sponsoring departments follow all applicable laws and University regulations (as described in the M-Book).
+It is our expectation that student organizations and/or sponsoring departments follow all applicable laws and University regulations.

 It is the responsibility of the host organization to bear any of the related costs for the event including, but not limited to: